 Smart Location Database

 The Smart Location Database is a nationwide geographic data resource provided by EPA for measuring location efficiency (Ramsey and Bell, 2014).
 It includes more than 90 attributes summarizing characteristics such as housing density, diversity of land use, neighborhood design, destination accessibility, transit service, employment, and demographics.
 See Ramsey and Bell (2014) for a complete list of variables available.
 Most attributes are available for every census block group in the United States for 2010.
 Those variables are selected for their impacts to travel behavior, especially the 5D variables identified in the literature (Ewing and Cervero, 2010, 2001) as well as transportation supply and services, particularly the transit service.
 However, the Smart Location Database does not provide information on mode shares.
 Thus it alone will not be sufficient for estimating mode choice models.
-Provision of non-motorized transportation infrastructure is not available in the Smart Location Database.
+Provision of non-motorized transportation infrastructure (for example, bike lanes and cycle tracks) is not available in the Smart Location Database.

 Consumer Expenditure Survey